-The Youth Offending Service are forecasting an under spend of £107k, an increase of £4k from December.
-Based on low incidents of secure remand for young offenders in recent years, the YOS remand equalisation earmarked reserve has been reduced, creating a non-recurrent underspend of £90k this year.
-The remaining £17k underspend is across a number of non-pay budgets, including staff training.
+The Youth Offending Service are forecasting an under spend of £122k, an increase of £15k from January.
+Based on low incidents of secure remand for young offenders in recent years, the YOS remand equalisation earmarked reserve has been reduced, creating a non-recurrent under spend of £90k this year.
+An underspend of £15k is also expected against the permanent remand budget.
+The remaining £17k under spend is across a number of non-pay budgets, including staff training.

 The Children and Safeguarding Director budget is forecasting an £822k over spend.
-This is a decrease of -£200k since last month following a review of actual and estimated vacancy savings within the service.